ironhack-labs/lab-passport-roles/README.md

 ## Instructions

+You are provided an Ironlauncher with the full auth system implemented: routes and views both for signup, login and logout.
+Check them out before starting!

 ## Iteration #1: Allow users to acess the platform

 Create the full auth system to allow users to signup, login and logout on our platform.